 A \$100 room/tuition deposit must be submitted by all students prior to enrolment.
-Details can be found in the Student Handbook at: (http://www.kingswood.edu/campuslife/PDF/Student%20Handbook%20-%20Fall%202011.pdf) and the Financial Information section of this Catalogue for details.
+Details can be found in the Student Handbook at: www.kingswood.edu/campus-life/student-handbook and the Financial Information section of this Catalogue for details.